 - On any given night, 4,600 women and their 3,600 children are forced to sleep in emergency shelters as a result of violence.
-On a single day 379 women and 215 children were turned away from shelters in Canada, usually because they were full." - In 2011-12, 760 victim service programs helped almost 460,000 victims of crime.
-Among all females assisted, 84% were victims of a violent offence; 30% were women receiving services related to sexual assault, and 61% were victims of violent offences by a spouse, ex-spouse, intimate partner or other family member.
-I - 1,181 Indigenous women went missing or were murdered between 1980 and 2012. - 60% of women with a disability experience some form of violence. - In 2008, over 11,000 sexual assaults of girls under the age of 18 were reported to police in Canada.
-Given that approximately 10% of assaults are reported, the actual number is much higher.vii - The total cost of intimate partner violence has been estimated at \$7.4 billion per year. viii Under international law, every country has an obligation to address violence against women.
+On a single day 379 women and 215 children were turned away from shelters in Canada, usually because they were full.III - In 2011-12, 760 victim service programs helped almost 460,000 victims of crime.
+Among all females assisted, 84% were victims of a violent offence; 30% were women receiving services related to sexual assault, and 61% were victims of violent offences by a spouse, ex-spouse, intimate partner or other family member.iv - 1,181 Indigenous women went missing or were murdered between 1980 and 2012.v - 60% of women with a disability experience some form of violence.vi - In 2008, over 11,000 sexual assaults of girls under the age of 18 were reported to police in Canada.
+Given that approximately 10% of assaults are reported, the actual number is much higher.vii - The total cost of intimate partner violence has been estimated at \$7.4 billion per year.

+Under international law, every country has an obligation to address violence against women.
 The United Nations has called on all countries to have a National Action Plan by 2015.
+Currently,

-Currently, Canada has no comprehensive national plan or strategy to deal with violence against women.ix Initiatives at the federal level lack coordination, rely too heavily on the criminal justice system, and fail to acknowledge the gendered dimension and root causes of violence against women.
-This "In the absence of a National Action Plan, responses to VAW in Canada are largely fragmented, often inaccessible, and can work to impede rather than improve women's safetv."
-The Case for a National Action Plan on Violence Against Women results in underfunded and inadequate services that do not reflect women's lived realities, or effectively prevent violence and reduce impact.
+Canada has no comprehensive national plan or strategy to deal with violence against women.ix results in underfunded and inadequate services that do not reflect women's lived realities, or effectively prevent violence and reduce impact.
 National Action Plans provide a framework for strengthening the systems that respond to violence against women.
 They establish national standards and call for collaboration between all levels of government, civil society, survivors, and service responders.
 They put women's knowledge, experiences and needs at the centre.
-Canada needs a National Action Plan to ensure all women are able to live free of violence.
-Prevention Measures Prevention work must be community-specific, adequately funded, and based on a gendered, feminist intersectional analysis of violence.
-The focus has to be on educating children, youth and adults on human rights and violence against women and girls through promoting understanding of healthy relationships, consent and rape culture, breaking down sexual assault myths, encouraging bystander interventions, offering programs to foster self-esteem, and working with men and boys to change attitudes and behaviours.
-Canada's NAP on VAW will call on governments to: